cypress-io/cypress/docs/source/guides/getting-started/installing-cypress.md

 # System Requirements

-Cypress is a desktop application.
-This desktop application is the equivalent replacement of Selenium Server and must be running to test in Cypress.
+Cypress is a desktop application that is locally installed on your computer.

 {% note info %}
 The desktop application manages your local projects.
 The actual testing will be done in a **browser**, not the desktop application
 {% endnote %}

 The desktop application can be installed in the following operating systems:

 OS | Path
 :--- | :---